Skip to main content

 • Pricing upon request

-Candy CCS offers pricing upon request and has both a free trial and a free demo available.
+Builterra offers pricing upon request and has a free demo.

-CMiC delivers enterprise and field operations solutions purpose-built for construction and capital projects companies by using a single database platform for all planning.
+CMiC delivers enterprise and field operations solutions purpose-built for construction and capital projects companies by using a single database platform for all planning and project controls.
 You can manage invoices, purchases, subcontractor compliance, change orders, punch lists together with your customer relationship management in one place.

 CMiC is a robust, scalable tool that uses expert infrastructure to organize collaboration, data storage and retrieval, and intelligent reporting technology.
 Their tools help create a database of information that is easily searchable and clean.